There are now 2 possible online modes for units:

 During the second module 'New animal industries', students are assigned to a case study focused on a new industry.
 Students deliver a consultant report describing the new industry, its development in Australia, the advantages and limitations of the industry and propose recommendations to further develop a new industry of choice.

 For the third module 'Impact of animal industries on the environment', students are asked to distill information available on the environmental impact of livestock production and to focus on the animal production/nutrition aspects of the livestock producer's enterprise in a written report.

-- Students are able to (1) gain a thorough understanding of the relationship between inputs and outputs in livestock production systems; (2) gain an appreciation of the potential importance of new industries in Australia; (3) understand the impact of livestock industry on the environment; (4) understand the role of consultancy to the livestock industries and the society; (5) evaluate scientific literature and writing in scientific papers using meta-analysis and field data meta-analysis; and (6) demonstrate self-management and independent learning skills.
+Students are able to (1) demonstrate an understanding of the relationship between inputs and outputs in livestock production systems; (2) demonstrate an understanding of the potential importance of new industries in Australia; (3) demonstrate an understanding of the impact of livestock industry on the environment; (4) demonstrate an understanding of the role of consultancy to the livestock industries and the society; (5) evaluate scientific literature and writing in scientific papers using meta-analysis and field data meta-analysis; and (6) demonstrate self-management and independent learning skills.

-- Typically this unit is assessed in the following ways: (1) oral presentations (10 per cent); (2) consultancy reports (65 per cent); and (3) summary report (25 per cent).
+Indicative assessments in this unit are as follows: (1) oral presentations (10 per cent); (2) consultancy reports (65 per cent); and (3) summary report (25 per cent).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - Seminar 3 hours per week, Tutorial 2 hours per week and an over night field trip .
 The total workload for the unit is 150 hours.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.